Kaixhin/Atari/roms/README.md

 ROMs
 ====

-Atari 2600 game ROM (.bin) files should be placed in this directory with the appropriate filenames.
+Atari 2600 binary ROM files should be placed in this directory with the appropriate filenames.

 Supported Games
 ---------------